google/mathfu/Documentation/src/Programmers-Guide/Chapter01_Introduction.md

 <a name="cc"></a><br/>
 ## Core Concepts

-GooMath comprises three primary datatypes: Vector, Quaternion, and Matrix.
+MathFu comprises three primary datatypes: Vector, Quaternion, and Matrix.
 We briefly define these objects here and more details are given later in this document.<br/>
 <br/>